-Let’s find out, which of our assistants supports Logitech Harmony better.
-We will compare configuration, voice commands, and assistant specific smart home features.
+Let’s find out, whether Alexa or Google supports our Logitech Harmony better.
+We will compare configuration, voice commands, smart displays, and assistant specific smart home features.

-If you are interested in the setup, review, and voice-commands of a particular assistant with Logitech Harmony, you can find the dedicated posts here:
+If you are interested in the setup and voice-commands of a particular assistant with Logitech Harmony, you can find the dedicated posts here:

 - Logitech Harmony and Google Assistant: (Retired) Setup and Voice Commands (RETIRED)